elastisim/elastisim.github.io/scheduling-interface/python.md

 ```

 {: .important }
-Each invocation instantiates new Python objects (jobs, nodes, and GPUs).
+Each invocation instantiates new Python objects for entities modified during the simulation, such as jobs or nodes.

 ## Job class